Jew (word): Development in European languages

+Jewish dictionary definitions and etymologies

+According to the Klein dictionary by Rabbi Ernest Klein, the Hebrew word for Jew, Judean, or Jewish (יְהוּדִי, Yehudi) originally meant 'member of the tribe of Judah'; later, it also came to mean 'member of the Kingdom of Judah'.
+After the conquest of the Kingdom of Israel by the Assyrians in 722 B.C.E., only the Kingdom of Judah survived, at which point Yehudi came to denote 'Jew', resp.
+'Jewish'. cp.
+'Judaic', 'Jew', 'Chueta' and 'Yiddish'.

+According to Rabbi Marcus Jastrow's dictionary, Yehudi is defined as "worshipper of one God", or one who rejects idolatry.

 Modern use

 In modern English and other contemporary languages, the term "Israelite" was used to refer to contemporary Jews as well as to Jews of antiquity until the mid-20th-century.
 Since the foundation of the State of Israel, it has become less common to use "Israelite" of Jews in general.
 Instead, citizens of the state of Israel, whether Jewish or not, are called "Israeli", while "Jew" is used as an ethno-religious designation.

-Perception of offensiveness

 The word Jew has been used often enough in a disparaging manner by antisemites that in the late 19th and early 20th centuries it was frequently avoided altogether, and the term Hebrew was substituted instead (e.g. Young Men's Hebrew Association).
 The German counterpart Jude was extensively used during the Nazi period as a part of its anti-semitic campaign (eventually leading to genocide).
 The word has become more often used in a neutral fashion, as it underwent a process known as reappropriation.
 Even today some people are wary of its use, and prefer to use "Jewish".
-Indeed, when used as an adjective (e.g. "Jew lawyer") or verb (e.g. "to jew someone"), the term Jew is purely pejorative.
+Indeed, when used as an adjective (e.g. "Jew lawyer") or verb (e.g. "to Jew-down someone"), the term Jew is purely pejorative.
 According to The American Heritage Dictionary of the English Language, Fourth Edition (2000):

 It is widely recognized that the attributive use of the noun Jew, in phrases such as Jew lawyer or Jew ethics, is both vulgar and highly offensive.
 In such contexts Jewish is the only acceptable possibility.
 Some people, however, have become so wary of this construction that they have extended the stigma to any use of Jew as a noun, a practice that carries risks of its own.
 In a sentence such as There are now several Jews on the council, which is unobjectionable, the substitution of a circumlocution like Jewish people or persons of Jewish background may in itself cause offense for seeming to imply that Jew has a negative connotation when used as a noun.